cybera/synthi/manual/src/sections/ExportingAndImporting.md

 # Exporting

-The ADI platform allows you to export your data in a variety of ways so that you can work with the data using tools you're familiar with while still using the collaborative aspects and transformation pipeline of the platform.
+The Synthi platform allows you to export your data in a variety of ways so that you can work with the data using tools you're familiar with while still using the collaborative aspects and transformation pipeline of the platform.

 ## User interface